GregorR/ggt/API.md

 }
 ```

-There is no guarantee that threads only start with `ggtRun`. `ggtRun` merely
+There is no guarantee that threads only start with `GGT_RUN`. `GGT_RUN` merely
-continues them.
-Threads spawned by other threads automatically add themselves to
+continues them and runs them to completion.
+Threads spawned by other threads
-the thread list.
+automatically add themselves to the thread list.

 ## Preemption and blocking